 UNIT CONTENT

 Different types of Yoga system and characteristics of Yoga

 Practitioner-

 Ashtanga Yoga of Patanjli (Eight-limbed practice of Yoga)

 Integral Yoga of Aurobindo and modern schools of Yoga.

 Characteristics of a Practitioner of Yoga.

 The instrumentals of Yoga (Sadhana Pod)

 The five Yamas (Observances).

 The five Niyams (abstinances).

 Asans-The right pastures.

 Pranayam-Controlling the breath.

 Pratyahara-Controlling the senses.

 Dharana-(meditation) and its kinds.

 Samadhi-Its various types.

+NOTE- Th e course will be transacted through organization of a five day Yog

-NOTE- The course will be transacted through organization of a five day Yoga camp focusing on yoga practices, meditations and reflective sessions on use and applications of yoga in schools and other related contexts.
+NOTE- The course will be transacted through organization of a five day Yoga camp focussing on yoga practices, meditations and reflective sessions on use and applications of yoga in schools and other related contexts.